Canon 1Ds vs Leica SL

 |4.||Canon 1D X Mark II||Y||mono||mono||Y||Y||mini||3.0||-||-||-|

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
+Both the 1Ds and the SL have been discontinued, but can regularly be found used on eBay.
+The 1Ds was replaced by the Canon 1Ds Mark II, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.